GearZer0/GearS/README.md

 # AutomateFileDownloader tool

-AutomateFileDownloader tool automatically compare the hash of the file and download the file if it the hash matches.
+AutomateFileDownloader tool automatically compare the hash of the file and download the file if the hash matches  the website's.

 ## Break down of the automation steps
 ````